 One of the great cities of the ancient world, Athens is a fascinating mixture of old and new begging for exploration.
 Although, and let’s be honest here, she isn’t the best looking city in Europe, you’ll find lots to do and plenty of fascinating historical sights.
 The must visit wonder of the Acropolis is the crown jewels of Athens, with many ancient monuments to explore.
 But if you want to get out of town there are a lot of opportunities for day trips from Athens.

-The waterfront of Athens is lined with several marinas, reflecting the cities maritime history.
+The waterfront of Athens is lined with several marinas, reflecting the city's maritime history.
 Today, you’re less likely to find marauding conquerors and traders, and more likely to find ferries, pleasure cruisers and yacht rentals for every type of visitor.

 Sailo offers a great selection of boat rentals for day trips from Athens.
 Or if you prefer something for longer, you could also rent a yacht to explore the beautiful coastline.
 No matter how long you have, there are many options to go sailing.

 Alimos, Athens, Greece

 Between Pier 2 and 3 Alimos, Athens, Greece

 At the end of the Attica peninsula, Cape Sounion makes a perfect destination for boat day trips from Athens.
 The cruise takes you along the peninsula, with many options to stop and explore beaches and coves with your snorkel gear.
 Once you reach Cape Sounion you’re greeted by the Temple of Poseidon, one of the great temples of the golden age of Athens.

 The temple is dedicated to Poseidon, the God of the seas, and one of the most feared and respected of the deities in ancient Greek mythology.
 Today the ruins make a great location to enjoy the views or a stunning sunset.